-Pelvic floor function is non-linear and therefore constantly variable.
-Marcus Aurelius, the Roman emperor and stoic philosopher described the holistic non-linear character of Nature thus [1]: "constantly regard the universe as one living being, having one substance and one soul; and observe how all things have reference to one perception, the perception of this one living being; and how all things act with one movement; and how all things are the cooperating causes of all things which exist; observe too the continuous spinning of the thread and the contexture of the web.1 This quote beautifully encapsulates the modern science of Complexity,2 that Nature works in an interconnected, holistic and non-linear way: every part of a system affects every other part, with the sum being greater than the parts.
+The dilemma: Pelvic floor function is non-linear and therefore constantly variable

+Marcus Aurelius, the Roman Emperor and Stoic philosopher described the holistic non-linear character of Nature thus: Constantly regard the universe as one living being, having one substance and one soul; and observe how all things have reference to one perception, the perception of this one living being; and how all things act with one movement; and how all things are the cooperating causes of all things which exist; observe too the continuous spinning of the thread and the contexture of the web1.

+This quote beautifully encapsulates the modern science of Complexity2, that Nature works in an interconnected, holistic and non-linear way: every part of a system affects every other part, with the sum being greater than the parts.
 Though the pelvic floor contains the most complex interconnected system of muscles and ligaments in the body, very little has been written about the non-linear control mechanisms of these dynamical systems and how they impact on clinical and research urogynecology.
 Yet much of the research in urogynecology today is reductionist, never ending classifications attempting to fit complex issues into simplistic reductionist boxes.
-Such reductionism cannot encompass the wide variance seen in clinical conditions and symptoms, even within the same patient (Figure 1).
+Such reductionism cannot encompass the wide variance seen in clinical conditions and symptoms, even within the same patient, fig. 1.

-Karl Popper, discussing the problems of artificial model languages, stated: "thus the method of constructing artificial model languages is incapable of tackling the problems of the growth of our knowledge"; and "It is a result of their poverty that they yield only the most crude and the most misleading model of the growth of knowledge - the model of an accumulating heap of observation statements".
+Karl Popper, discussing the problems of artificial model languages, stated: "thus the method of constructing artificial model languages is incapable of tackling the problems of the growth of our knowledge"; and "It is a result of their poverty that they yield only the most crude and the most misleading model of the growth of knowledge - the model of an accumulating heap of observation statements"3.

-Two such examples are the POPQ system and the predictive value of urodynamics.
-Replacing symptoms with numbers, "scores", is another example of an "artificial model language".
-Reporting the change in the total number of episodes of frequency, urge incontinence, nocturia in a cohort using standard ICS definitions is much easier to understand than a set of numbers.
-Furthermore symptoms are experienced differently by different patients and the QOL varies considerably even within the same patient (Figure 1).
+Examples are the POPQ system4, complex classifications of mesh complications and the predictive value of urodynamics5.
+Replacing symptoms with numbers, "scores", is another example of an "artificial model language"4.
+Reporting the change in the total number of episodes of frequency, urge incontinence, nocturia in a cohort6 using standard ICS definitions is much easier to understand than a set of numbers.
+Furthermore symptoms are experienced differently by different patients and the QOL varies considerably even within the same patient, fig. 1.
 This is the dilemma.
 Classifications have to be productive and helpful in patient management.
 Non-productive classifications serve only to burden clinical practice and research.

-Occam's Razor - A tool to resolve the dilemma

-Occam or Ockham, a14th century English philosopher stated that a simpler solution was more likely to be the most valid, and simpler theories are preferable to more complex ones because they are better testable and falsifiable.
-In urogynecology this could mean that we should use the halfway system instead of POPQ; the sign of USI instead of urodynamics; reporting the change in the total number of frequency, urge incontinence, nocturia episodes in a cohort instead of a set of numbers.
+Occam's Razor is a tool which is useful in resolving the dilemma: Occam or Ockham, a 14th century English philosopher stated that a simpler solution was more likely to be the most valid, and simpler theories are preferable to more complex ones because they are better testable and falsifiable.
+In urogynecology this could mean that we should use the halfway system instead of POPQ; the sign of USI instead of urodynamics; reporting the change in the total number of frequency, urge incontinence, nocturia episodes in a cohort instead of a set of numbers and describing a mesh complication instead of giving it a number.